SambaranRepo/Color-Segmentation-and-Object-Detection/README.md

 algorithm, the model is trained on a minibatch once at a time.
 There are hence two modes of using this script : to train a model from the scratch(Mode 1) or to train a saved model using a new minibatch of data(Mode 2).
 Additionally, we need to give it an input x mentioning from which point we are picking up the data to train the model.
 Usage :
 <pre>
 $python3 bin_detection/mog.py 1000 1  %Start training from scratch from 1000th data point
-$python3 bin_detection/mog.py 10000 2 %Continue training previously saved model from 20000th data point
+$python3 bin_detection/mog.py 10000 2 %Continue training previously saved model from 10000th data point
 </pre>

 ### e. bin_detector.py:
 This is the main script that is called to get the segmented image and the bounding box of the blue bins in the given image.
-This code defines a class that has the methods segment_image and get_bounding_boxes that are used to get the masked image and the bounding boxes around the blue bins respectively.The code takes 2 inputs as arguments : the color space and the mode.
-Color space can either be rgb or yuv, mode is 1 for using a single gaussian discriminant model, and 2 for using a mixture of gaussian model.
+This code defines a class that has the methods segment_image and get_bounding_boxes that are used to get the masked image and the bounding boxes around the blue bins respectively.
+Set color_space either to 'rgb' or 'yuv' and mode to 1 or 2 in the line 15 of this script.
+Mode 1 runs a single Gaussian Discriminant model whereas mode 2 runs a Mixture of
+Gaussians model.
 Usage :
 <pre>
-$python3 bin_detection/bin_detector.py rgb 1 %Run a Gaussian Discriminant Model in rgb space
-$python3 bin_detection/bin_detector.py rgb 2 %Run a Mixture of Gaussians Model in rgb space
-$python3 bin_detection/bin_detector.py yuv 1 %Run a Gaussian Discriminant Model in yuv space
-$python3 bin_detection/bin_detector.py yuv 2 %Run a Mixture of Gaussians Model in yuv space
+$python3 bin_detection/bin_detector.py
 </pre>

 2. pixel_classification : This directory contains all code files to classify given pixel as a red, green or blue pixel.